Protect your business against crime

 - walls or fences that could be climbed

-- bins or other objects that could be used to climb or could be targets for arson
+- bins or other objects that could be used to climb or could be targeted for arson

 - tools or materials left out that could be used to break in